Among India's Revolutionary Guerrillas

 Alpa Shah was raised in Nairobi, studied at Cambridge and completed her PhD at the LSE, where she now teaches anthropology.
 She is the author of In the Shadows of the State and a co-author of Ground Down by Growth.
 She presented the radio documentary ‘India’s Red Belt’ for BBC Radio 4’s 'Crossing Continents'.

-‘A story that could not be more important, told with the perfect balance of clear-eyed realism, thoughtful criticism, and deep and abiding love.
-Shah brings the Indian forests to life, from the terrors and intimate details of daily existence to the visions of the future that move rebels to risk everything.
-Nightmarch reveals what anthropology can do in the hands of a master willing to take genuine risks in the name of human freedom.’ — David Graeber, author of Bullshit Jobs and Debt: The First 5000 Years
+‘A story that could not be more important, told with the perfect balance of clear-eyed realism, thoughtful criticism, and deep and abiding love. … Nightmarch reveals what anthropology can do in the hands of a master willing to take genuine risks in the name of human freedom.’ — David Graeber, author of Bullshit Jobs and Debt: The First 5,000 Years

 ‘Nightmarch is an outstanding work, combining ethnographic depth with almost cinematic vividness.
 From an extraordinary inside perspective, Shah reveals a complex interplay among the Naxalites of political ideals, cultural values, personal attachments, and the lure of money.’ — Sherry B. Ortner, Distinguished Professor of Anthropology, UCLA

-‘Riveting, finely textured, and acutely perceptive, Nightmarch captures both the Naxalite insurgency’s contradictions and its human promise against the background of the crippling indignities and exclusions of Indian society.
-It is a model of what ethnography can offer.’ — James C. Scott, Sterling Professor of Political Science and Anthropology, Yale University
+‘Riveting, finely textured, and acutely perceptive, Nightmarch is a model of what ethnography can offer.
+Shah captures both the Naxalite insurgency’s contradictions and its human promise against the background of the crippling indignities and exclusions of Indian society.’ — James C. Scott, author of Against the Grain